Install-Package Npm -Version 3.5.2

 a04ec04 #10655 Wrap rename so errors have stack traces. (@iarna)

 8ea142f #10655 Add silly logging so function is debuggable (@iarna)

 NO MORE MD5

 We updated modules that had been using MD5 for non-security purposes.
 While this is perfectly safe, if you compile Node in FIPS-compliance mode it will explode if you try to use MD5.
 We've replaced MD5 with Murmur, which conveys our intent better and is faster to boot.

 f068b26 #10629 email@example.com (@iarna)

 dba1b24 #10629 firstname.lastname@example.org (@othiym23)

 9e2a2bb nodejs/node-gyp#831 firstname.lastname@example.org: Improved *BSD support. (@bnoordhuis)

-Showing the top 1 GitHub repositories that depend on Npm:
+Showing the top 1 popular GitHub repositories that depend on Npm: